 - While I suggest stepping up from consumer routers, you can step too high.
 Examples of this would be either a device or software billed as UTM (Unified

 Threat Management) or NGF (Next Generation Firewall).
-Sophos offer NGF both as a hardware device and a software download.
-For their explanation of
+Sophos offers a Next Gen Firewall both as a hardware device and a software download.
+For their 2015 explanation of

 what it does see Firewall for dummies

 - or, what do we mean by a next-generation firewall?.
-CheckPoint, Sonicwall, Fortinet and Watchguard offer UTM devices.
+CheckPoint, Sonicwall, Fortinet and Watchguard. offer these high end devices.
 Both UTM and NGF do a lot, require a techie to setup and maintain, are expensive to buy and require ongoing paid software maintenance.

 - Darren Kitchen of Hak5 recommends making your own router using a spare PC and Untangle.
-You can buy a Firewall Appliance with Untangle pre-installed starting at $400.
-He also recommended Monowall (since discontinued) and Smoothwall.
-Smoothwall is also used at home by
+You can also buy a Firewall Appliance with Untangle pre-installed.
+As of March 2021, the zSeries Appliances for the Untangle NG Firewall start at $300 without Wi-Fi and $330 with Wi-Fi.
+The eSeries Appliances for the Untangle SD-WAN Router start at $200 without Wi-Fi and $250 with Wi-Fi.

 - Jim Salter, writing for Ars Technica, argued in Jan.
 2016 that you should build your own router, assuming you are very familiar with Linux and iptables.
 In April 2016, he followed this up: The Ars guide to building a Linux